Skip to main content

 Past attempts to deploy untested new technology would have required significant investment for the applicant and regulators to ensure the safe use in the tidal Thames.
 Potential projects often became caught in a no-win discussion about measurement and demonstration of impact before the equipment could be evaluated, and the power benefit could be defined.
 The PLA has been aware that these issues prevent successful deployment or tests of potentially important technology on the Thames in the journey to a more resilient and energy efficient operation.

-The power of microgeneration, if successfully implemented across the estuary, will significantly contribute to the goal of transforming the Port of London to a low emission economy and environment.
-However, the use of any technology must not conflict to current use of the river, wildlife and residents on the estuary, so the PLA has designated a site for trials of the microgeneration technology, that is a lower risk than where commercial deployment might eventually be possible The site is not necessarily a high potential site for generation, but permits the PLA , the developer and other regulators to gather an understanding of the technology in the Thames and its further deployment.
+To address this challenge, and to test the applicability of microgeneration on the tidal Thames, the PLA has designated a site for trials of microgeneration technology.
+The site is not necessarily a high potential site for generation, but permits the PLA, the developer and other regulators to gather an understanding of the technology in the Thames and its further deployment.

 Successful trials with provision of all the relevant required reporting will then be considered for river works licences.

-If you are interested in trialling tidal power technology on this site, please contact the Environment team via [email protected] and review the details in these documents.
+If you are interested in trialling tidal power technology on this site, please contact the Environment team via [email protected] and review the details on this page.

 Trial site